-BUSINESS ADMINISTRATION Associate in Science Degree
+BUSINESS ADMINISTRATION

 A business administration degree provides a strong foundation for almost any career because components of the curriculum can be found in every facet of the working world.
 You will learn how to be a knowledgeable consumer while exploring the many aspects of the local and international economy.
 This degree will prepare you for the corporate world as it strengthens your personal understanding of how business affects everything we do.